ffrank/ffrank.github.io/_posts/2016-07-01-edging-it-all-in.markdown

 ```

 So the edge's `source` and `target` are available through attribute accessors.
-Let's `cd` right in there as well:
+You can `cd` right into the source vertex, for example:

 ```
 [7] pry(#<Puppet::Relationship>):3> cd source